evothings/evothings-viewer/README.md

 To clean the project use the command:

-    node scripts/init.js
+    node scripts/clean.js

-This removes projects and plugins, and adds Android and iOS platforms.
-Plugins are added when the project is then built for the first time.
+This removes projects and plugins.
+Add platforms using "cordova platform add ...".
+Plugins are added when the project is built for the first time.

 ### Known Cordova build bugs